 - To maintain the stock cultures.

-- To transport or short-term storage of the specimen (e.g. stab culture).
+- For transportation of biological materials or short-term storage of the specimen (e.g. stab culture).

 Three types of techniques are commonly employed for the isolations of microorganism from the specimen which are as follows: